 Dampness in the Spleen

-Note: In traditional Chinese medicine the Spleen is referred to as the body’s digestive system rather than the anatomical organ spleen.
+Note: In traditional Chinese medicine the Spleen is referred to as the collective work of some organs and systems participating in the digestion rather than the anatomical organ spleen.
 To get a better grasp about the concept of the Spleen review the introduction material “The Spleen in Chinese medicine” in the Physiology chapter.

 There are two causes that lead to the generation of “dampness in the Spleen”.
-The first cause is deficiency of Spleen energy.
+The first cause is deficiency of Spleen Qi.

 The other cause for generation of "dampness in the Spleen" is living in a damp environment.